Medically reviewed by Drugs.com. Last updated on Jul 2, 2021.

 - Cognitive behavioral therapy.
 Cognitive behavioral therapy may benefit some people with migraines.
 This type of psychotherapy teaches you how behaviors and thoughts affect how you perceive pain.

 Ask your doctor if these treatments are right for you.
-Don't use feverfew, riboflavin or butterbur if you're pregnant or without first talking with your doctor.
+If you're pregnant, don't use any of these treatments without first talking with your doctor.

 Preparing for an appointment